 HubSpot CRM

 HubSpot has evolved well beyond a CRM.
 In 2026, it's a full revenue platform.
-Marketing Hub, Sales Hub, Service Hub, Content Hub, and Operations Hub all run on the same underlying data model through HubSpot's Smart CRM.
+Marketing Hub, Sales Hub, Service Hub, Content Hub, Operations Hub, and Data Hub all run on the same underlying data model through HubSpot's Smart CRM, which means every customer interaction, from first website visit through to post-sale support, is recorded in one place and accessible to every team.

-That architecture is what distinguishes it.
+That architecture is what genuinely distinguishes it from most competitors.
 When your marketing tools, sales pipeline, and customer success operations all run on the same platform, there's no translation layer between teams, no sync lag, and no competing versions of the truth.
-Marketing sees what sales is working.
-Sales sees the full interaction history.
-Customer success inherits the context from the deal.
-That's a fundamentally different operating environment from a stack held together by point integrations.
+Marketing sees what sales is working on.
+Sales sees the full interaction and campaign history.
+Customer success inherits the deal context from day one.
+That's structurally different from a CRM with integrations bolted on to approximate the same outcome.

 Zoho CRM